TheFreck/RiskGame.API/README.md

 **4/20/21
 Spent all** day refactoring everything around the Repo classes.
 That allowed me to sever the ties between the service classes which was causing the circular reference.
 The server is a much cleaner, more efficient machine but the client is feeling jealous of all the attention the server got today and stopped creating new players and geting cash.
 So tomorrow I debug that...

+**4/27/21
+Spent the** past few days working on the orchestration of creating a new game, assets and players.
+The server now creates multiple AI players as it creates the new game.